Geometry of transcendental singularities of complex analytic functions and vector fields: Three applications

-\item If the singularity $U_{\widetilde{a}}$ of $f^{-1}$ is over the asymptotic value $0=\widetilde{a} \in\CC_{t}$, then $X$ at $e\in M$ has an infinite number of elliptic sectors. \end{enumerate} \end{proposition} \begin{proof} Because of Lemma \ref{flog-Psilog}, it follows that $\Psi_X^{-1}$ has a logarithmic singularity over $a$, recall Equation \eqref{valasintPsi}.
+\begin{proof} Because of Lemma \ref{flog-Psilog}, it follows that $\Psi_X^{-1}$ has a logarithmic singularity over $a$, recall Equation \eqref{valasintPsi}.
 By Theorem \ref{teo-logaritmicas-separada}, $f$ has at most a finite number of zeros and poles in the exponential tract.
 Thus